desmos-labs/desmos-contracts/docs/architecture/adr-006-advertise-contract.md

 The Desmos-based social network might need a advertising system to make money.
 As, building an advertising system on apps is not easy so far, we suggest building a tool for it.

 ## Decision
 The idea is to implement a smart contract that allows users to advertise a post by using tokens.
-The contract will maintain a advertising pool based on [`SumTree`](https://medium.com/kleros/an-efficient-data-structure-for-blockchain-sortition-15d202af3247) to provide a way to get random posts with the query rate defined by how much token advertised.
+The contract will maintain an advertisement pool based on [`SumTree`](https://medium.com/kleros/an-efficient-data-structure-for-blockchain-sortition-15d202af3247) to provide a way to get random posts with the query rate defined by how much tokens have been spent to advertise a post.
 For instance, Tim advertises `post 1` by `10dsm` and Tom advertises `post 2` by `90dsm`, then the query rate of the `post 1` would be `10%` and the `post 2` would be `90%`.
 In addition, advertisement has the timeliness so it needs an expiration time.

 The contract can:
 * allow users to advertise a post by the amount tokens larger the minimum required fees;